Last Updated on May 31, 2023 by Luke Feldbrugge

-There’s a certain hierarchy when it comes to what home sellers are looking for in an offer.
-An all-cash offer is generally considered the strongest and most desirable because there is no loan required.
-Offers that involve government-backed loans like VA loans are often considered on the lower end of the spectrum, mostly because some people believe that VA loans make a deal harder to close.
-That may have been true at one point, but those days are long gone.
+When presented with an offer on a home that involve government-backed loans like VA loans, sellers can be hesitant.
+This is mostly because some people believe that VA loans make a deal harder to close.
+That may have been true at one point, but is far from the truth now.
 Still, these beliefs persist.
-So, if you’re an active duty military member or veteran using a VA loan to buy a house, you’ll need to make sure your offer is as strong as possible to have the best chance of getting accepted.
+So, if you’re an active duty military member or veteran using a VA loan to buy a house, you’ll need to make sure your offer is as strong as possible to be accepted.
 Here are some tips on purchasing a house with a VA loan and crafting a winning offer.

-A VA loan is a benefit earned by military service members that entitles them to certain advantages when securing a home mortgage.
-For one, VA loans do not require a down payment and have lower credit requirements in order to secure the loan.
-This makes them extremely attractive to buyers, especially first-time home buyers.
+A VA loan is a benefit for military service members that entitles them to certain advantages when securing mortgages.
+For one, VA loans do not require a down payment and have lower credit requirements to secure the loan.
+This makes them extremely attractive to eligible buyers, especially first-time home buyers.
 Also, they are guaranteed by the government, meaning lenders won’t take a loss if a buyer defaults on their mortgage.
-So, if there are tons of benefits from VA loans for buyers and a guarantee for lenders, why are sellers still so wary of accepting these kinds of offers?
+With a guarantee for lenders, why are sellers still so wary to accept these loans?

-There are a number of reasons why some sellers aren’t as fond of VA loans, and all of them are based on very outdated ideas that have proved false.
+There’s a number of reasons why some sellers aren’t fond of VA loans, and they’re based on outdated, false ideas.
 For starters, some sellers believe that VA loans are harder to close, or take an extremely long time.
 But this simply isn’t true.
 Data shows that VA loans actually close at slightly higher rates than conventional loans.
-Some lenders will have to go through the VA Home Loan Center to complete the sale, but others have what’s called “non-supervised automatic authority,” allowing them to complete the loan unimpeded.
-So, there is no reason to expect any added delays, and some VA loans can actually close faster than conventional loans.
-It will be up to your agent and the seller’s agent to convince the seller that they have nothing to worry about.
-But just knowing where the seller may be coming from can help you craft a strong offer that ends with a closed sale.
+Some lenders will have to go through the VA Home Loan Center to complete the sale.

 Here are some tips for writing a strong offer on a home purchase using a VA loan: